SAP-archive/cloud-mobile-sample-servers/README.md

 ## Download and installation

 To use the Project Book it is necessary to deploy the backend in your SAP Cloud Platform account.
 Currently only Neo deployments are supported as of this writing.
-The steps are described in the [Deploy Backend Neo](Backends/Deployment%20Guide%20Neo.md) file.
+The steps are described in the [Setup Neo](Backends/Setup%20Neo.md) file.

 ## How to obtain support